Used and Refurbished Items

 |Second-hand clothes||Allowed||Google allows the promotion of used items.|

 In some instances, you’ll see the option to request a review of an item that has been disapproved for policy violations.
-Click on "Why is this item disapproved" from the individual item page in the Products tab to initiate a review.
+If you believe your item was incorrectly disapproved and would like to request a manual review, click on "Why is this item disapproved" from the individual item page in the Products tab to initiate a review.
 Learn more about item disapprovals for policy violations and requesting a review.

-- Any item that violates a policy needs to be removed from your product data.
+- Remove the violating items from your product data.
 Details about the violation are included in the email we sent to your technical contact, including examples from your product data.
-If you have additional items in your data that violate the same policy but aren't included in the email, you'll need to remove those, too.
+If you have additional items in your data that violate the same policy but aren't included in the email, you'll need to remove those too.

 You can contact us by selecting the category related to your question.
 Select the option to sign in to your Merchant Center account to see all of your contact options.